Insights: News Releases Corporate America Takes Action as Awareness of Risk to Key Assets Grows

-ATLANTA (April 24) – Continuing to respond to the ever-increasing targeted attacks on organizations’ most vital confidential information – their “knowledge assets” – Kilpatrick Townsend & Stockton and the Ponemon Institute released today their findings from The Second Annual Study on the Cybersecurity Risk to Knowledge Assets.
+ATLANTA (April 17) – Continuing to respond to the ever-increasing targeted attacks on organizations’ most vital confidential information – their “knowledge assets” – Kilpatrick Townsend & Stockton and the Ponemon Institute will be announcing their findings from The Second Annual Study on the Cybersecurity Risk to Knowledge Assets.
 The new study shows dramatic increases in threats and awareness of threats to these “crown jewels,” as well as dramatic improvements in addressing those threats by the highest performing organizations.

 Knowledge assets are defined in the study as confidential information critical to the development, performance and marketing of a company’s core business, other than personal information that would trigger notice requirements under law.
 For example, they include trade secrets and corporate confidential information such as product design, development or pricing; sensitive non-public information about the organization, its plans or relationships; and competitively valuable or other important information of or about customers, including customer profiles and databases.
 More than 630 security practitioners familiar with their companies’ approach to managing knowledge assets and involved in the management process were surveyed.